AdobeDocs/analytics.en/help/components/cda/replay.md

 ### Replay stitching

-Approximately once a week, CDA recalculates historical data based on devices it now recognizes.
+Replay occurs either daily or weekly, depending on how you requested CDA to be configured.
+During replay, CDA attempts to restate historical data within a defined lookback window:

+* Daily replay uses a 1-day lookback window
+* Weekly replay uses a 7-day lookback window.

 If a device initially sends data while not authenticated and then logs in, CDA ties those unauthenticated hits to the correct person.
 The following table represents the same data as above, but shows different numbers based on replaying the data.

 *The same data after replay:*